BritishGeologicalSurvey/ASSET/README.md

 `environment.yml`.

 - Dispersion models
 The system assumes that the following dispersion models are installed in the system: FALL3D and HYSPLIT.
-The paths to the FALL3D and HYSPLIT executables are specified in the control.py file.
-If these needs to be changed, the user should modify the following variables in control.py:
+The scripts assume that the following environment variables are set in the system:
-	+ FALL3D: path to the FALL3D executable Fall3d.r8.x (e.g. /path/to/FALL3D/executables/Fall3d.r8.x)
+	+ FALL3D: path to the FALL3D bin folder where Fall3d.r8.x is
-	+ HYSPLIT: path to the HYSPLIT folder "exec" with all the HYSPLIT scripts (e.g. /path/to/HYSPLIT/scripts/exec)
+	+ HYSPLIT: path to the HYSPLIT folder "exec" with all the HYSPLIT scripts

 - wgrib2
+The scripts assume that the following environment variable is set in the system:
+	+ REFIR: path to the folder storing the REFIR scripts

+- REFIR
-The system assumes the executable is in the system PATH
+The scripts assume that the following environment variable is set in the system:
+	+ WGRIB2: path to the folder where the wgrib2 executable is

 - plot_ash_model_results
 Executable of the ash-model-plotting package (https://github.com/BritishGeologicalSurvey/ash-model-plotting) that must be installed in the system.
 This program is called from post_processing.py, which in turn needs to be run after the ash-model-plotting Conda environment has been activated (see ash-model-plotting instructions)